ap0llo/wolpertinger/Docs/Communication Protocol.md

 The protocol used by wolpertinger consists of 2 layers: 'Transmission Layer' and 'Message Layer'.

 The Message Layer specifies high-level constructs for remote method calls and is based on XML.
-The Transmission Layer is responsible the transmission of these xml messages and handles encryption, compression etc.
+The Transmission Layer is responsible for the transmission of these xml messages and handles encryption, compression etc.

-Wolpertinger was built to with communcation via XMPP in mind, but of course other messaging protocols could be used instead.
+Wolpertinger was buildt with communication via XMPP in mind, but of course other messaging protocols could be used instead as there is no dependency on XMPP anywhere in the protocol.

 ![Protocol Layers](protocol_layers.png)